ianahart/professional-readme-generator/README.md

 ## Description

 This application is a CLI tool that help's the user generate a professional README.md file.
 The project utilizes `Node.js` and the `Inquirer` NPM package.
 The inquirer package provides a collection of common interactive command line user interfaces.
-It will prompt the user and save the user input for a later point time that is accessible.
+It provides several methods for asking questions and returning answers from the user that can be accessed by a .then promise function.

 [Link to the repository](https://github.com/ianahart/professional-readme-generator)